ops-center/searchlight/docs/cluster-alerts/node_exists.md

 # Check node_exists

-This is used to check total number of Kubernetes node.
+Check command `node_exists` is used to check existence of nodes in a Kubernetes cluster.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
-`env` check command has no variables.
+`node_exists` has the following variables:
+- `selector` - Label selector for nodes whose existence are checked.
+- `nodeName` - Name of Kubernetes node whose existence is checked.
+- `count` - Number of expected Kubernetes nodes

 Execution of this command can result in following states:
 - OK
-- WARNING
 - CRITICAL
 - UNKNOWN